-Ellie Wenger is a Research Technician in the Chemistry Department at SCCWRP.
+Ellie Wenger is a Research Technician in the Toxicology Department at SCCWRP.
 She specializes in using cell-based assays to detect harmful contaminants in aquatic environments.
 Her research focuses on assessing the potential of utilizing bioassays along with chemical composition analysis to monitor water quality.

 She received her M.S. from California State University, Long Beach in microbiology and her B.S. in ecology and evolutionary biology from the University of Northern Colorado.
 She joined SCCWRP in 2018.

 M.S., microbiology, California State University Long Beach, Long Beach, California, 2018

 B.S., ecology and evolutionary biology, University of Northern Colorado, Greeley, Colorado, 2013

 Research Technician, Southern California Coastal Water Research Project Authority.
 Costa Mesa, CA. 2018-present

 Laboratory Assistant, Southern California Coastal Water Research Project Authority.
 Costa Mesa, CA. 2018